Current Issue An African Manual for Debugging Empire

 SPECIAL THANKS

-Illustrators: Ekundayo R. Baiyegunhi, Sheed Sorple Cecil, Sarah N. Kanu, Kevwe Ogini, Shalom Ojo, Charles Owen, and Dami Mojid.
+Illustrators: Sheed Sorple Cecil, Kingsley Chibueze, William Igwilo, Olalekan Jeyifous, Sarah N. Kanu, Kevwe Ogini, Shalom Ojo, Charles Owen, Shalom Shoyemi, Ezinne Osueke and Dami Mojid

-Editors: Wale Lawal, Yusuf Omotayo, Peace Onafuye and Ada Nnadi
+Editors: Wale Lawal, Yusuf Omotayo, Peace Yetunde Onafuye, Ada Nnadi, Chidinma Nebolisa and Ijapa O

 Purchase Subscribe